junxit/us-congress-bills-114/bill.md

 - **(e)** *Amendment to definition* Paragraph (2) of subsection (a) of the second section 226 of the Homeland Security Act of 2002 (6 U.S.C.
 148; relating to the national cybersecurity and communications integration center) is amended to read as follows:
   > - **(2)** *Incident* The term “incident” means an occurrence that actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information on an information system, or actually or imminently jeopardizes, without lawful authority, an information system.

+- **(f)** *GAO study of university-based centers*
+  - **(1)** *In general* Not later than 120 days after the date of the enactment of this Act, the Comptroller General of the United States shall initiate a study to assess the university-based centers for homeland security program authorized by section 308(b)(2) of the Homeland Security Act of 2002 (6 U.S.C.
+188(b)(2)), and provide recommendations to the Committee on Homeland Security and the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate for appropriate improvements.
+  - **(2)** *Subject matters* The study required under subsection (a) shall include the following:
+    - **(A)** A review of the Department of Homeland Security’s efforts to identify key areas of study needed to support the homeland security mission, and criteria that the Department utilized to determine such key areas for which the Department should maintain, establish, or eliminate university-based centers.
+    - **(B)** A review of the method by which university-based centers, federally funded research and development centers, and Department of Energy national laboratories receive tasking from the Department of Homeland Security, including a review of how university-based research is identified, prioritized, and funded.
+    - **(C)** A review of selection criteria for designating university-based centers and a weighting of such criteria.
+    - **(D)** An examination of best practices from other departments’ and agencies’ efforts to organize and use university-based research to support their missions.
+    - **(E)** A review of the Department of Homeland Security’s criteria and metrics to measure demonstrable progress achieved by university-based centers in fulfilling Department taskings, and mechanisms for delivering and disseminating the research results of designated university-based centers within the Department and to other Federal, State, and local agencies.
+    - **(F)** An examination of the means by which academic institutions that are not designated or associated with the designated university-based centers can optimally contribute to the research mission of the Directorate of Science and Technology of the Department of Homeland Security.
+    - **(G)** An assessment of the interrelationship between the different university-based centers and the degree to which outreach and collaboration among a diverse array of academic institutions is encouraged by the Department of Homeland Security, particularly with historically Black colleges and universities and minority-serving institutions.
+    - **(H)** A review of any other essential elements of the programs determined in the conduct of the study.
-- **(f)** *Prize authority* The Under Secretary for Science and Technology of the Department of Homeland Security shall utilize, as appropriate, prize authority granted pursuant to current law.
+- **(g)** *Prize authority* The Under Secretary for Science and Technology of the Department of Homeland Security shall utilize, as appropriate, prize authority granted pursuant to current law.
-- **(g)** *Prohibition on new funding* No funds are authorized to be appropriated to carry out this section and the amendments made by this section.
+- **(h)** *Prohibition on new funding* No funds are authorized to be appropriated to carry out this section and the amendments made by this section.
 Such section and amendments shall be carried out using amounts otherwise appropriated or made available for such purposes.